software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 ![Edit Entity](images/edit-entity.png "Edit Entity")

 In the editor you can add and modify the properties of the entity, relationships to other entities, validation rules, permissions, and interfaces provided by the entity.
-Basically, each of the different elements can be added with the ```New``` button in the Ribbon.
-The ```New``` button is context-dependent, ie a new element of the selected type is created depending on which subgroup is selected on elements (properties, relationships, etc.).
+Basically, each of the different elements can be added with the ```New item``` button in the Ribbon.
+The ```New item``` button is context-dependent, ie a new element of the selected type is created depending on which subgroup is selected on elements (properties, relationships, etc.).

+> [!NOTE]
+The deletion of properties and relations, as well as the insertion of properties where no null values are allowed, represent operations which should be handled with particular care.
+If several users or devices have already been set up and an entity for which data already exists is edited, conflicts can occur during synchronization.